 The Portland Opera Guild is the longest tenured organization of advocacy for the artform of opera in the State of Oregon.
-As part of its mission, Young Voices Northwest Competition is a new program in 2025 that nurtures the next generation of professional opera singer talent.
+As part of its mission, Young Voices Northwest Competition was created in 2025 to nurture the next generation of professional opera singer talent and positively influence the embedded cultural capital of the region.

 The Lincoln Recital Hall at Portland State University